19 December 2024

 To be fair, it’s not Apple that can be blamed for an attack of this kind because the Trojan doesn’t emerge from any vulnerabilities within MacOS.
 That is the problem with social engineering attacks because their access points are users themselves rather than any hidden weaknesses within the system.

-While security and privacy enhancing programs like anti-malware and VPNs can help stay safer on the web, there’s no intervention more effective than that which emerges from awareness.
+While security and privacy enhancing programs like anti-malware and VPNs can help stay safer on the web, and continuous threat exposure management is crucial for protecting against evolving social engineering attacks, there’s no intervention more effective than that which emerges from awareness.
 In the case of Shlayer, the perpetrators took advantage of user ignorance and – one might even say – relied on it to a great extent for this malware outbreak to be successful.

 As mentioned previously, Shlayer uses fake Flash Players downloads to force its way within Macs.
 But what the public at large is unaware of is that Flash is an obsolete program and modern browsers don’t need Flash to access any form of online content today.